awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIWorkingWithTables.md

 1. Execute the `updateTable` method by providing the `ProvisionedThroughput` instance as a parameter\.

-The following code snippet demonstrates the preceding steps\.
+The following code example demonstrates the preceding steps\.

 **Example**